 Glazing is a means to add colors to your pottery.
-It adds a touch of finesse to pottery pieces, giving them vibrant colors, eye-catching textures, and smooth finish.
+It adds a touch of finesse to pottery pieces, giving them vibrant colors, eye-catching textures, and a smooth finish.
 Another fun part of the pottery-making process and there are many ways to apply glazes, some trickier than others.

 So what are the different ways to glaze pottery?
 Typically, there are nine ways to apply glazes.
 These include dipping, dripping or pouring, brushing, spraying, splattering, stippling, sponging, glaze trailing, and glazing with wax resist.